 1. Organize and shred old documents

 Not sure if you should keep an item?
-Scan it and keep it on your computer!
+Scan or take a high-res photo and store the document on your computer!
 The IRS accepts scanned copies of receipts, so reduce your paper clutter and store it digitally.

 2. Go paperless